fatfish-lab/aquarium-documentation/src/api/introduction.md

 You can interact with Aquarium using our [REST API](../rest).
 There is no limitation using this API, the web interface is using exactly the same endpoints.

-It's is completely abstract, their is no mention of Project, Shots, Tasks, etc. You interact with items and edges.
+It's is completely abstract, there is no mention of Project, Shots, Tasks, etc. You interact with items and edges.

 > If you want a more easy start, you should look at the [python module](./modules/python/index.md).
 We added project related functions, helping you get your shots, assigned tasks, ...